-Figure 5.4 Molecular hydrogen fraction as a function of virial temperature for virialized halos inside a cosmological simulation at z=17.
+Figure 5.5 Molecular hydrogen fraction as a function of virial temperature for virialized halos inside a cosmological simulation at z = 17.
 The circles show results for individual halos; the filled circles contain dense (presumably star-forming) clouds, while the open circles do not.
 The dashed line shows the saturation limit $f{\rm H_2,c}$ of eq.
 (5.10), while the solid line shows the critical molecular fraction for cooling to be rapid (see equation 5.12).
 The vertical dotted line shows the critical virial temperature to host star-forming clouds.
-Figure credit: Yoshida et al. 2003, ApJ, 592, 645.
+Figure credit: Yoshida, N. et al., Astrophys.
+J., 592, 645 (2003).
+Reproduced with permission of the American Astronomical Society.

-can be understood in terms of the accretion histories of the halos: recall that the cooling must balance the thermal energy gained throughout (ongoing) halo growth.
-Those halos accreting gas very rapidly may not be able to form dense clouds even if they are massive enough to have $f{\rm H_2,c}$ .
+histories of the halos: recall that the cooling must balance the thermal energy gained throughout (ongoing) halo growth.
+Those halos accreting gas very rapidly may not be able to form dense clouds even if they are massive enough to have $f{\rm H_2,s} > f{\rm H_2,c}$ .